OOF2510/simp-bot/README.md

 # The original simp bot

 This bot was originally just a rewrite of [Simp bot 10000](https://glitch.com/~simpbota) but no longer contains any of the original code.
+Simp Bot 10000 has been abandoned for about 1 and a half years now.

 ok